-You or your insurance provider will not have to pay for the avelumab while you take part in this study.
+You and/or your insurance provider will not have to pay for the durvalumab, monalizumab or the oleclumab (whichever you receive depending on the Group you are in) while you take part in this study.

-Taking part in this study may mean that you need to make more visits to the clinic or hospital than if you were getting the usual approach to treat the type of cancer you have.
+Taking part in this study may mean that you need to make more visits to the clinic or hospital than if you were getting the usual approach to treat your cancer.
 You may: